-The top 5 trading partners buying the highest dollar worth of products exported from Poland are Germany, Czech Republic, United Kingdom, France and Italy.
-Combined, that quintet of leading importers accounted for roughly half (50.4%) of Polish exports by value.
+The top 5 trading partners buying the highest dollar worth of products exported from Poland are Germany, Czech Republic, France, United Kingdom and the Netherlands.
+Combined, that quintet of leading importers accounted for almost half (49.6%) of Polish exports by value.

-Applying a continental lens, 85.9% of Poland’s exports by value were delivered to fellow European countries while 5% were sold to importers in Asia.
-Poland shipped another 3.7% worth of goods to each of North America and Oceania led by Australia.
+Applying a continental lens, 88.5% of Poland’s exports by value was delivered to fellow European countries while 5.4% was sold to importers in Asia.
+Poland shipped another 4.1% worth of goods to North America.

-Tinier percentages went to Africa (1.2%) and Latin America (0.6%) excluding Mexico but including the Caribbean.
+Tinier percentages went to Africa (1.2%), Latin America (0.5%) excluding Mexico but including the Caribbean, then Oceania (0.4%) led by Australia and New Zealand.

 Poland’s Top Trading Partners